nelmio/NelmioApiDocBundle/README.md

 * `formType`: the Form Type associated to the method, useful for POST|PUT methods.

 Each _filter_ has to define a `name` parameter, but other parameters are free.
+Filters are often optional parameters, and you can document them as you want, but keep in mind to be consistent for the whole documentation.

 If you set a `formType`, then the bundle automatically extracts parameters based on the given type, and determines for each parameter its data type, and if it's required or not.

+The bundle will also get information from the routing definition (`requirements`, `pattern`, etc).

 ### Documentation on-the-fly ###

-By adding `_doc=1` to an URL, you will get the corresponding documentation if available.
+By calling an URL with the parameter `_doc=1`, you will get the corresponding documentation if available.

 ### Web Interface ###